Carrooi/Node-Simq/README.md

 }
 ```

-Based on file extension if `in` variable, the right css framework will be chosen.
+Based on file extension in `in` variable, the right css framework will be chosen.

 ## Templates